j-nyamu/finance-tracker/README.md

 - Monthly budget cap with ARIA live region alert (polite under cap, assertive when exceeded)
 - All data saved to localStorage — persists across sessions
 - JSON export (downloads a dated file)
-- JSON import with schema validation before overwriting existing data
+- JSON import with schema validation before overwriting existing data, with a quick link to Settings from the Add Transaction page
 - Clear all data option in Settings
 - Fully keyboard-navigable
 - Responsive at 360px, 768px, and 1024px breakpoints
 - Accessible: semantic HTML, ARIA landmarks, visible focus styles, skip link
+- Neon cyan header treatment over a black background, distinct from the light body of the app

 ---

 ## Regex catalog

 | Rule | Pattern | Purpose | Valid example | Invalid example |
 |---|---|---|---|---|
 | Description | `/^\S(?:.*\S)?$/` | No leading or trailing spaces | `Lunch at cafe` | ` Lunch` |